JoseEnsoIII/BullsSignals/README.md

 - [Becoming a sponsor on Patreon](https://www.patreon.com/vuetify)
 - [Becoming a subscriber on Tidelift](https://tidelift.com/subscription/npm/vuetify)
 - [Making a one-time donation with Paypal](https://paypal.me/vuetify)

+This is Work Project from Quantum. i do all this from scratch. i created all of this.

 ## 📑 License
 [MIT](http://opensource.org/licenses/MIT)